 As displayed in Table 1, positive responses can be found on most items.
-In general, students perceived their ability in all four skills have improved (M=4.48).
-Specifically, speaking ability was perceived to have improved the most (M=4.49), followed by listening (M=4.41), reading (M=4.00), and finally writing (M=3.82).
-As for the part of critical thinking ability, the mean score on item six (M=4.20) revealed that students believed the evaluation of others' performance help them reflect upon their own work which helps with their own performances.
+In general, students perceived their ability in all four skills have improved (M=4.37).
+Specifically, speaking ability was perceived to have improved the most (M=4.49), followed by listening (M=4.46), reading (M=4.00), and finally writing (M=3.83).
+As for the part of critical thinking ability, the mean score on item six (M=4.54) reveals that students believe the evaluation of others' performance help them reflect upon their own work which helps with their own performances.

-In the follow-up semi-structured interviews, some students indicated that from watching films repeatedly, their listening ability was enhanced.
+In the follow-up semi-structured interviews, some students indicated that from watching films repeatedly, their listening ability has been enhanced.
 Other students pointed out that practicing their lines in the play, and giving oral presentations helped greatly with their speaking.
 In addition, students reported that by reading authentic movie critics, writing feedback for the selected films, and also editing the original scripts, their reading and writing skills have improved.
-Overall,

-Published by European Centre for Research Training and Development UK (www.eajournals.org) aural abilities perceived to receive most gains; whereas reading and writing abilities were also reported to be enhanced.
+Overall, aural abilities perceived to receive most gains; whereas reading and writing abilities were also reported to be enhanced.

-It is obvious that by integrating all language skills needed for different holistic tasks, students perceived gains in all aspects of their language skills.
+It is obvious that by integrating all language skills needed for different holistic tasks, students perceived that all aspects of their language skills were improved.
 While being given the opportunities for evaluation, students were able reflect upon their own work and then take necessary action to work individually (i.e., practice their own dialogues) and collaboratively with their group members (i.e., discuss on the plots).
-Echoed from the benefits of project-based learning proposed by Stoller (2002), this project has allowed students to integrate all language skills in a purposeful final product which resulted in improving students' language skills as well as developing their abilities in critically review others' work.
+Echoed from the benefits of project-based learning proposed by Stoller (2002), this project has allowed students to integrate all language skills in a purposeful final product which resulted in improving students' language skills as well as developing their critical thinking abilities.
 When students are given opportunities to simultaneous use all language skills in contextually meaningful, intriguing, and collaborative activities, their whole performance would outweigh the sum of its separate linguistic parts and thus enhance the overall language learning success.
 (Freeman and Freeman, 1992; Goodman, 1986).

-Learning and Using English in a Meaningful Context
+Learning English in a Meaningful Context